 The amazing thing about this scene is that it resembles one of the beginning scenes from the game.
 It carries dual meanings of course – hope or no hope left – but also indicates that it doesn’t matter.
 Like in The Walking Dead comics, how you approach the situation is ultimately up to you because there is no escape.

-Like a nightmarish re-imagining of Waiting for Godot, this existence is the only existence and how you choose to live it is ultimately up to you.
+This existence is the only existence and how you choose to live it is ultimately up to you.
 And as the comics have showcased, just going back to the way things were doesn’t work out.

 By contrast, Mass Effect 3’s ending wasn’t about the end of the Reapers so much as about understanding their “how” and “why”.
 It also (originally) reflected Commander Shepard’s mindset – how he went from plucky newbie to a rising soldier of fame before finally falling to his own ambitions.
 It indicated that the Reapers aren’t a presence just anyone can escape from, and that their cycle is inevitable and continuous.